-Expert advice on how to repair or replace a damaged exterior door threshold, including how to replace a threshold gasket.
+Expert DIY advice on how to replace a damaged exterior door threshold, including how to replace a threshold gasket.
 Includes step-by-step directions, helpful illustrations, and videos.

 Classic thresholds are made of durable hardwoods, such as oak.
 Newer options are extruded from aluminum.